pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SS-CloudWorkshop_DBCS_200.md

 	![](images/SS-200/065.png)

 -	Copy the dbf file into the PDB1 using ASMCMD.
-Enter the following.
+Enter the following in asmcmd command shell.
+You should be still SSH'd into Alpha01A-DBCS and logged in as oracle (sudo su - oracle) from the previous step.
 	- `chmod a+r /tmp/alpha_archive.<asm file version>`
+	- `asmcmd -a sysdba`
 	- `cp /tmp/alpha_archive.<version number> <your asm directory for pdb1>/alpha_archive`
 	- `ls <your asm directory>/datafile`